Author Instructions

 Essays and poetry discussing the experiences of practicing clinicians, educators, or learners relating to the care of patients, the practice of family medicine, or teaching are welcome.

 These papers should describe compelling personal stories about clinical or educational encounters that will evoke reflection, recognition, appreciation, or inspiration in the reader.
-Not only should the essay provoke reflection in the reader, it should show evidence that the author has also reflected on and gained insight from the event described.
+Not only should the essay provoke reflection in the reader, it also should show evidence that the author has reflected on and gained insight from the event described.
 In general, narrative essays should illuminate the unique complexity and genuine personal dimensions of patient care and education in family medicine, primary care, or community medicine.
 Narrative essays should not include an abstract and references should be kept to a minimum.
 Tables and figures are discouraged.

 A cover letter accompanying a narrative essay should identify the author’s perspective and should provide a context for the work.
 If a manuscript describes particular patients, please follow HIPAA guidelines and make any necessary alterations in factual details to ensure patient confidentiality.
-Letters of permission to report information about identifiable persons should accompany the manuscript.
+If the patient(s) described in the narrative is potentially identifiable, a Patient Permission form, which provides consent for publication, must be completed and signed by the patient(s) or family member(s) and submitted with the manuscript.
+Manuscripts that describe identifiable patients that do not have a signed form will not be considered for publication.
 Family Medicine occasionally publishes original poems in this section of the journal.
-Such poems should adhere to the same manuscript restrictions as other narrative essay submissions.
+Such poems should adhere to the same manuscript restrictions as other narrative submissions.

 Family Medicine Focus

-• Maximum word count: 500
+- Maximum word count: 500

-• Maximum number of references: 5
+- Maximum number of references: 5

-• Submit the Family Medicine Focus manuscript in text format.
+- Submit the Family Medicine Focus manuscript in text format.
 The Family Medicine publishing team will place text into an infographic before sending it out for review to ensure uniformity of manuscripts.

-• Topics related to family medicine education are welcome, including submissions on work-life balance, scholarship, mentoring, and tips for teaching effectively.
+- Topics related to family medicine education are welcome, including submissions on work-life balance, scholarship, mentoring, and tips for teaching effectively.

-• Clinical topics will not be considered
+- Clinical topics will not be considered.

 Family Medicine Focus submissions that conform to the above guidelines may be submitted via the journal's submission system, choosing the "Family Medicine Focus" manuscript type option in submission step 1.